Why has my veterinarian prescribed this medicine?

 Are there any possible drug interactions?

-- Quite often, your veterinarian may prescribe two different medications, and sometimes a drug interaction may be anticipated.
+- Quite often, your veterinarian may prescribe two different medications, and sometimes a drug interaction may occur.
 In this case, your veterinarian may vary the dose and/or monitor your pet more closely.

 - Contact your veterinarian if your pet experiences any unusual reactions when different medications are given together.